BNTechie/Data-preprocessing/Dimensionality reduction/README.md

 Dimensionality reduction is a crucial step in data analysis for several reasons.
 Here are some of the key benefits:

 #### 1. Reduces Computational Complexity
 High-dimensional data can be computationally expensive to process.
-Dimensionality reduction techniques simplify the data, reducing the amount of computation needed for subsequent analysis.
+Dimensionality reduction techniques simplify the data, reducing the computation needed for subsequent analysis.

 #### 2. Mitigates the Curse of Dimensionality
 As the number of dimensions increases, the volume of the space increases exponentially, making the data sparse.
 This sparsity is problematic for many algorithms that rely on dense data distributions.
 Dimensionality reduction helps in mitigating this issue.